algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

     L -->|pipx| M[Python Users]
 ```

-> Note that PyPi in the diagram above represents the existing distribution model for AlgoKit CLI prone to environment-specific bugs.
+> ⚠️⚠️⚠️ Please note diagram above is a draft and is to be separately discussed in a follow up ADR that will focus on distribution of the binaries.

 The scope of this ADR only concerns the packaging for the CLI.
 The distribution via `snap`, `winget` and etc will be handled separately/in-parallel after decision and implementation of this ADR is in place.